Proboscis bat: Characteristics

+This is a small bat, around 6 cm long and 4 g in weight.
+Males in northern South America were found to average 56 mm long, females 59 mm.
+The tail is about 16 mm long.
+Pregnant females can weigh up to 6 g.

 Habitat

 This species is found in the lowlands of the northern half of South America, throughout Central America, and into southeastern Mexico.
 From Ecuador south, it is limited to east of the Andes; its range extends south to the northern half of Bolivia and much of Brazil.
 It seldom occurs above 300 m in elevation.
 It usually lives around wetlands and is frequently found in riparian forests, pastures swamps, and all near water.

 Habits

 Proboscis bats live in groups.
 The colonies are usually between five and ten individuals, and very rarely exceed forty.
-The bats are nocturnal, sleeping during the day in an unusual formation: they line up, one after another, on a branch or wooden beam, nose to tail, in a straight row.
+The bats are nocturnal, sleeping during the day in an unusual formation: most of them line up, one after another, on a branch or wooden beam, nose to tail, in a straight row.

 A colony of proboscis bats usually has a regular feeding area, typically a small patch of water.
 Here the bats catch insects (in the form of midges [including chironomids], mosquitoes, beetles, and caddisflies) using echolocation.
 They have no specific breeding season, forming stable year-round harems.
 One young is born per female.
 Both sexes disperse after weaning at around 2–4 months.

-This small species of bat has been found to occasionally fall prey to the large spider Argiope savignyi.
+This small species of bat has been found to occasionally fall prey to the large spider Argiope submaronica.